Wednesday, June 28, 2023

 27 June 2023

 They say timing is everything and this Park was no exception.
 After being active the last 5 years, it all stopped a couple of months before our visit.
 We were on a cruise ship tour, so our time was limited but we got to take in the major sites of Kilauea, but there is much more to see.
 A return trip will have to be planned.
-We were at the Park 3 hours and took in the crater or Kilauea and the Visitors Center.
+We were at the park 3 hours and took in the crater or Kilauea and the Visitors Center.

 Click here for photos of our visit.